weyhan/Filestuff/README.md

 * isSymbolicLink: Bool?<br/>A `Boolean` value indicating whether the file is a symbolic link.

-* contentType: UTType?<br/>The resource’s type of the file represented as optional [`UTType`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype).
+* contentType: UTType?<br/>The resource’s type of the file as [`UTType`](https://developer.apple.com/documentation/uniformtypeidentifiers/uttype).

 * contentTypeIdentifier: String?<br/>A `String` value representation of the file's resource type.

 #### Loading More Attribute

-##### Extending Filestuff
+There are two ways to ask Filestuff to load additional resources from the filesystem when available.

+##### Adding resource keys to the whole session

 To load additional attributes while reading directories, add `URLResourceKey` using `addFileResourceKey` convenience method. e.g.:

 ```
 FilestuffUtils.addFileResourceKey(key: .totalFileAllocatedSizeKey)

 ```

-_Note: The additional keys will persist in the same session but not across session.
-In other words, the additional keys will take effect right after adding the keys untill the app quits._
+_Note: The additional keys will persist in the same session but not across sessions.
+In other words, the keys added will immediately take effect and continue to be in effect until the app quits.
+Any subsequent read will include the additional keys._

+##### Adding resource keys to a one-time load method

-To load additional attributes on a one-off basis, pass the additional keys to the `load` convenience method as the optional argument `extraResourceKeys`. e.g.:
+To load additional attributes on a one-time basis, pass the corresponding keys to the `load` convenience method as the optional argument `extraResourceKeys`. e.g.:

 ```
 	let homeUrl = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!.deletingLastPathComponent()